SWIFDI NEW MEXICO FOLK DANCE CAMP

 Altitude

-We’ll be staying at an altitude of approximately 7500 feet, so your body will need to acclimate to new environs—especially if come from a much lower elevation.
+We’ll be staying at an altitude of approximately 7000 feet, so your body will need to acclimate to the new environs—especially if coming from a much lower elevation.
 Campers should be prepared to pace their aerobic activity and drink lots of water for good hydration.
 It’s natural to feel a bit tired or more out of breath for the first couple of days.
 Click here for more tips for successful high-altitude travel.

 Terrain

 Montezuma Castle sits on a small hill overlooking the Field House, where dance classes and most other activities will take place.
-It will be necessary to walk up and down a short, but rather steep, hill several times per day between these facilities and your dorm.
-(Some dorms are located within the castle and others are situated close to the Field House—if you get your registration in early, you can request one or the other.)
+It will be necessary to walk up and down a short, but rather steep, hill (or 7 sets of 10 stairs) several times per day between these facilities.
+We will be offering a limited shuttle option during mealtimes for anyone interested in fewer trips up and down the hill.
+Parking areas will be assigned during check-in and will be located either by the athletic field or behind the castle.
+There are a couple of electric vehicle charging stations as well.
+There is no parking near the Field House, so you'll need to leave your car at your assigned area at the top or bottom of the hill.
+(Some dorms are located within the castle and others are situated close to the Field House.)

 Dance Space

-• Dance instruction will take place in a newly built gym inside the Field House.
+Dance instruction will take place in the gym inside the Field House.
+It is a spacious, light-filled environment with air-conditioning and a suspended wooden floor.

 Picture